Anduin2017/AnduinOS-Docs/Servicing/Linux.md

 ### Setup best apt mirror

+!!! warning "Ubuntu Jammy and AnduinOS only"

+    The following command is for Ubuntu Jammy and AnduinOS.
+If you are using other versions of Ubuntu, you should search for the best apt mirror for your version.

+    If you are running other Linux distributions, you should search for the best apt mirror for your distribution.
+Do NOT use the following command.

 By default, the server provider may not set the best apt mirror for you.
 You can set it by running:

 ```bash title="Select best apt source"